 Chair, At Large Member

-Mr. Maguire, Senior Vice President of Banc of America Public Capital Corp’s Government Finance Group, has 24 years of federal, municipal and health care financing experience.
-Mr. Maguire has extensive experience serving health care, federal government, and state and municipal clients primarily located on the East Coast with tax-exempt debt products, including Build America bonds, qualified school construction bonds, loans, leasing and private placement G.O./Revenue bonds.
-Additionally, Mr. Maguire is a regular speaker on domestic government debt solutions at industry conferences for organizations such as the Association for Governmental Leasing & Financing and the Government Finance Officers Association.
+Mr. Maguire, Senior Vice President of Banc of America Public Capital Corp’s Government Finance Group, has twenty-four years of Federal, Municipal and Healthcare financing experience.
+Mr. Maguire has extensive experience serving Healthcare, Federal Government, and State and municipal clients primarily on the East coast with tax-exempt debt products, including Build America Bonds, Qualified School Construction Bonds, loans, leasing, and private placement G.O./Revenue bonds.
+Additionally, Mr. Maguire is a regular speaker on domestic government debt solutions at industry conferences such as the Association for Governmental Leasing & Financing and the Government Finance Officers Association.

 CHARLES F. (RICK) WITTHOEFFT

 Mr. Witthoefft is General Counsel for Hirschler Fleischer, PC, and has practiced law at that firm since 1972 as a trial lawyer in varied business disputes and commercial cases.
 He is a Fellow of the American College of Trial Lawyers and has been recognized by several legal publications for accomplishments in business litigation.
-Mr. Witthoefft has served diverse professional organizations, including the Richmond Bar Association, the Greater Richmond Bar Foundation, the Federal Bar Association (Richmond Chapter) and the Lewis F. Powell Jr. American Inn of Court.
-His community activities include leadership roles with St. Luke Lutheran Church, St. Michael’s Episcopal School, Trinity Episcopal School, the James Madison University Parents Council and the Mary Morton Parsons Foundation.
-He received his B.A. from Hampden-Sydney College and his J.D. from the University of Richmond School of Law.
+Mr. Witthoefft has served diverse professional organizations, including as president of the Richmond Bar Association, Greater Richmond Bar Foundation, Federal Bar Association (Richmond Chapter), and the Lewis F. Powell, Jr. American Inn of Court.
+His community activities include leadership roles with St. Luke Lutheran Church, St. Michael’s Episcopal School, Trinity Episcopal School, James Madison University Parents Council, and the Mary Morton Parsons Foundation.
+Mr. Witthoefft received his B.A. degree from Hampden-Sydney College, and his J.D. degree from the University of Richmond School of Law.

 STEVEN L. MICAS